Recent Feedback

 Creator

-As a graduate of Hunter College in NYC, having majored in Philosophy and minored in Multidisciplinary Arts, I had the upfront and personal pleasure to witness in the 90s and early 2000, an expansive “Golden Age” of multicultural cross-disciplinary pioneering during those times.
-Having had the opportunity to live, work, and befriend many incredibly multi-disciplinary NYC artists, I witnessed first-hand breakthroughs with many of my artist and musician friends, where creativity was exploding in the areas of drawing, music, poetry, fiction writing, painting, sculpture, filmmaking, theatre, documentary filmmaking, screenplay writing, photography, performance art, and dance, and all forms of cross-bred fusion, all during a PostModern Era where “anything goes,” which provided a unique understanding of how “envelopes” were being pushed; stereotypes challenged; and new art form were being created.
-As an advocate for environmental protection , climate change activism, human rights, human evolution, animal rights, gender equality, indigenous justice, ethical diplomacy, and fulfilling the SDGs by 2040, I hope to make impactful contributions in these areas through film.
-I also hope to more fully exploring issues and stories around identity, karma, hereditary lineage, family, and collective indigenous cultural histories as karmic impacts over time...
-As a Chinese-Phillipino-American writer and filmmaker I hope to bring greater voice and authentic significant representation to those who are not seen or heard. more...
+As a graduate of Hunter College in NYC, having majored in Philosophy and minored in Multidisciplinary Arts, I had the personal pleasure of witnessing an expansive “Golden Age” of multicultural cross-disciplinary pioneering in the arts in the early 2000s.
+The opportunity to live, work, play and befriend so many incredible multi-disciplinary NYC artists, bursts creative heart and imagination wide open.
+I witnessed first-hand “eureka” breakthroughs with my artist friends, where creativity was exploding in all areas: drawing, music, poetry, fiction writing, painting, sculpture, filmmaking, theatre, documentary filmmaking, screenplay writing, photography, performance art, and dance, creating new unique forms.
+All these new forms of cross-bred fusions of art, during a PostModern Era where “anything goes,” gave freedom, inspired and shaped my creative soul.
+As an advocate for environmental protection, climate change activism, human rights, human evolution, animal rights, gender equality, indigenous justice, ethical diplomacy, and fulfilling the SDGs by 2040, I hope to make impactful contributions in these areas through film and other art forms.
+I also hope to more fully exploring issues and stories pertaining to identity, hereditary lineage, family, and collective indigenous cultural histories as impacts over time...
+As a Chinese-Phillipino-American writer and filmmaker I hope to bring greater voice and authentic significant representation to those who are not seen or heard in these cultures and communities. more...

 Join the Discussion